iluwatar/java-design-patterns/README.md

  - Using pattern categories, `Creational`, `Behavioral`, and others.

-Hopefully, you find the object-oriented solutions presented on this site useful in your architectures and have as much fun learning them as we had when we were developing them.
+Hopefully, you find the object-oriented solutions presented on this site useful in your architectures and have as much fun learning them as we had while developing them.

 # How to contribute